NCPI – May 2020

-A total of 759 new vehicles were sold in March, representing a 5.0% m/m decrease from the 799 vehicles sold in February, and a 18.9% y/y decrease from the 936 new vehicles sold in March 2019.
-Year-to-date, 2,229 vehicles have been sold of which 956 were passenger vehicles, 1,110 light commercial vehicles, and 163 medium and heavy commercial vehicles.
-This is a 5.8% decline in the total number of new vehicles sold during the first quarter of 2020 when compared to 2019.
-On a twelve-month cumulative basis, vehicle sales continued to wane with a total of 10,265 new vehicles sold as at March 2020, down 9.0% from the 11,285 sold over the comparable period a year ago, and the lowest since April 2010.
+A total of 470 new vehicles were sold in May, an 840.0% m/m increase from the 50 vehicles sold in April, but a 55.5% y/y decrease from the 1,055 vehicles sold in May 2019.
+Year-to-date 2,749 vehicles have been sold, of which 1,184 were passenger vehicles, 1,380 were light commercial vehicles, and 185 were medium and heavy commercial vehicles.
+On a twelve-month cumulative basis, new vehicle sales continued to decline with a total of 8,804 new vehicles sold as at May 2020, down 23.8% from the 11,559 sold over the comparable period a year ago.

-Toyota continued to lead the market for new passenger vehicle sales in March, claiming 30.9% of the market, followed closely by Volkswagen with a 29.0% share.
-They were followed by Kia and Hyundai at 7.2% and 5.8% of the market respectively, while the rest of the passenger vehicle market was shared by several other competitors.
+During the month, Volkswagen retook the lead from Toyota in terms of year-to-date market share of new passenger vehicles sold.
+Volkswagen claimed 30.2% of the market, followed closely by Toyota with 29.8% of the market.
+They were followed by Kia and Hyundai with 6.9% and 5.8% of the market respectively, while the rest of the passenger vehicle market was shared by several other competitors.

-Toyota also remained the leader in the light commercial vehicle space with a 57.6% market share, with Nissan in second place with a 16.3% market share.
-Ford and Isuzu claimed 8.7% and 5.6%, respectively, of the number of light commercial vehicles sold thus far in 2020.
-Mercedes leads the medium commercial vehicle segment with 31.0% of sales year-to-date.
-Mercedes was also number one in the heavy and extra-heavy commercial vehicle segment with 21.9% of the market share year-to-date.
+Toyota remained the leader in the light commercial vehicle space with a robust 57.5% market share, with Nissan in second place with a 14.8% share.
+Ford and Isuzu claimed 9.8% and 6.3%, respectively, of the number of light commercial vehicles sold thus far in 2020.
+Mercedes leads the medium commercial vehicle segment with 31.4% of sales year-to-date.
+Mercedes was also number one in the heavy and extra-heavy commercial vehicle segment with 22.6% of the market share year-to-date.

 The Bottom Line